Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 ## 1 Overview
 ### 1.1 Syntax

 The nested function has two syntax options when used in the `WHERE` clause of an SQL statement.
-Both syntax options a
+Both syntax options can produce the same OpenSearch response, but will form different DSL used in the query.
 1. `nested(path, condition)`
 2. `nested(field | field, path) OPERATOR LITERAL`

 ### 1.2 Changes To Core
 - **FilterQueryBuilder:** Added logic to handle `nested` functions in `WHERE` clause as predicate expression and `FunctionExpression`.